In search of more female nominees in all Academy Awards categories

 The Academy Awards were first presented in 1929, and they honored films from 1927 and 1928.
 Five men and no women were nominated for Best Director that year.
 Certainly, one would imagine, this inequity would change in the coming years.
 It did not.

 Don’t get me wrong.
 I am very happy for the recognition these women received, but the history speaks volumes and makes me nervous about the future of the film industry.
-I turned to Tema Staig, executive director of Women In Media, a non-profit that promotes gender balance in the film and entertainment industries, to discuss the state of women in media.
+To further explore the state of women in media, I turned to Tema Staig, executive director of Women In Media, a non-profit that promotes gender balance in the film and entertainment industries.

 Thank you so much for joining us, and let’s get to the big headline.
 Chloé Zhao and Emerald Fennel have made Oscar history with their nominations for Nomadland and Promising Young Woman.
 Is this true tangible progress?